NotNullDev/e-com/docs/features.md

 ## Bugs
 - [x] Fix bug with cart items count in header (it's not updating when you remove item from cart)
+- [x] State is not reseted and if search input is empty
 ## API KEY
 ```bash
 gcloud auth print-access-token